Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 - Appointment booked.
 Written directly into your Vagaro calendar.
 Client gets confirmation.

 The AI knows your complete service menu, pricing, provider specialties, and business hours.
-It handles follow-up questions, rescheduling, and new client intake — just like a trained receptionist would.
+It handles follow-up questions, rescheduling, and new client intake, just like a trained receptionist would.

 For setup instructions, read the step-by-step Vagaro integration guide.

-Industries Where Phone Answering Matters Most for Vagaro Users
+Industries Where Phone Answering Matters Most

 Every Vagaro business benefits from phone answering, but some see faster ROI: